fwy30/Lazor-Project/README.md

 Output for numbered_6.bff:

 ('The solution grid is', [[0, 0, 0, 0, 0, 0, 0], [0, 4, 0, 1, 0, 1, 0], [0, 0, 0, 0, 0, 0, 0], [0, 3, 0, 2, 0, 2, 0], [0, 0, 0, 0, 0, 0, 0], [0, 4, 0, 1, 0, 3, 0], [0, 0, 0, 0, 0, 0, 0], [0, 3, 0, 2, 0, 1, 0], [0, 0, 0, 0, 0, 0, 0], [0, 4, 0, 1, 0, 1, 0], [0, 0, 0, 0, 0, 0, 0]])

 [Finished in 0.2s]

 ## Note for sample
-Grid will start at top left being 0, 0
-Step size is by half blocks
-Thus, this leads to even numbers indicating the rows/columns between blocks, and odd numbers intersecting blocks.
+Grid will start at top left corner which is point grid[0][0], step size is by half blocks.
+Thus, this leads to even numbers indicating the rows/columns between blocks, and odd numbers means intersecting blocks.
+In each position of the grid, 0 represents not an block placing position (between the block or on the edge of the grid); 1 represents available space for block; 2 represents place where no blocks allowed; 3 represents fixed reflected block; 4 represents fixed opaque blocks, and 5 represents fixed refract block

 ## Sample solution file
 Output for solution.txt (for numbered_6.bff):

  B  o  o

  A  x  x